Updated April 20, 2023

-Not many people know that cloud computing is a big business for Amazon but Cloud Drive offers rather limited cloud data storage service options, one must say.
-We say this because Amazon Cloud Drive is really good enough only for storing photos and videos because even if you store document files including Word, PDF or XLS formats, it won’t open on mobile devices.
+Not many people know that cloud computing is a big business for Amazon, but Cloud Drive offers somewhat limited cloud data storage service options, one must say.
+We say this because Amazon Cloud Drive is perfect enough only for storing photos and videos.
+After all, even if you store document files, including Word, PDF, or XLS formats, it won’t open on mobile devices.

 Amazon’s Storage Plans:

-Speaking of Amazon’s cloud offerings, it must be kept in mind that in March 2015, the company announced two new plans called Unlimited Photos and Unlimited Everything.
-Both these plans primarily offer three-month trial versions which can be continued by paying $12 per year for Unlimited Photos and $60 per year for Unlimited Everything.
-However, if you are an Amazon Prime member or own a Fire tablet or phone, Unlimited Photos can be availed for free.
+Regarding Amazon’s cloud offerings, it must be remembered that in March 2015, the company announced two new plans: Unlimited Photos and Unlimited Everything.
+Both these plans primarily offer three-month trial versions, which can be continued by paying $12 per year for Unlimited Photos and $60 per year for Unlimited Everything.
+However, Unlimited Photos can be free if you are an Amazon Prime member or own a Fire tablet or phone.

-It would be important to clarify that Unlimited Photos offers unlimited storage for photos plus 5GB of storage for videos and all other types of files whereas Unlimited Everything offers just that, unlimited storage for photos, videos and all other types of files.
-In terms of file sync, Amazon Cloud Drive may not be the best but offers value-for-money service with Desktop apps for Windows PC and Mac as well as mobile apps for Android and iOS platforms, making it a reasonably good cloud data storage service.
-However, the best advantages are reserved for those with Amazon Prime membership or having one of those sleek Fire devices.
+It would be important to clarify that Unlimited Photos offers unlimited storage for photos plus 5GB of storage for videos and all other types of files.
+In contrast, Unlimited Everything provides unlimited storage for photos, videos, and other files.
+Regarding file sync, Amazon Cloud Drive may not be the best.
+Still, it offers a value-for-money service with Desktop apps for Windows PC and Mac and mobile apps for Android and iOS platforms, making it a reasonably good cloud data storage service.
+However, Amazon reserves the best advantages for those who have an Amazon Prime membership or one of those sleek Fire devices.

 This has been a guide to Cloud Data Storage Service.
-Here we have discussed the basic concept, advantages, along with Best Cloud Data Storage Service Options.
+Here we have discussed the basic concept, advantages, and best cloud data storage service options.
 You may look at the following articles to learn more –